Thinking big: Jasmyn Rana

 The Meraki team already sets up events and pop-up exhibitions.
 Now, they’re shifting focus back to digital and growing their international audience.

-When we asked Eman to share one piece of advice she has for an entrepreneur starting out, here is what she said: “Just start!!!
+When we asked Bachani to share one piece of advice she has for an entrepreneur starting out, here is what she said: “Just start!!!
 If you wait too long to know all the things you should know, you would probably find a million things that may dissuade you from actually going through with it.”
-Eman also has her own definition of success, which just goes to show that success can be defined by what your personal goals are, and what you aspire to be.
+Bachani also has her own definition of success, which just goes to show that success can be defined by what your personal goals are, and what you aspire to be.
 There isn’t a standard measure of success:

 “I think one-part success is finding what fulfills you, and then having the freedom to pursue it, and the other is being able to have a meaningful relationship with yourself, and others.”